dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 The real value in social media is user time and attention.
 Some social media products engage millions or billions of user-hours of per day.
-Control of the information presented or not presented is incredibly powerful!
-It's subject to sufficient influence by corporations or governments.
+Control over whether and how information is presented is incredibly powerful!
+It's subject to sufficient influence by corporations or governments, yet the effects these entities have on these industries is erratic and unpredictable.

 Without external manipulation, newsfeed and search algorithms are difficult to implement redundantly, efficiently, and equitably.
 These SEO providers are in an arms race with the algorithms of Search and Social giants.
 There are entire industries dedicated to SEO and social media to fairly influence these algorithms and their products are layered on top of products like Facebook and Google.
 When the government pressures Twitter to remove trends, they may be nullifying the influence of hundreds of thousands of passionate grassroots protesters who managed to land their first major trend after months of hard work.
 A government or corporation who exerts significant influence over the information presented in Facebook News or Twitter trends may be muzzling a viral publicity success only achieved through millions of dollars in donations to a non-profit.

-And in doing so, these large, powerful entities are strong arming the economics of the tech industry.
-This not only robs people of their voice and influence, but also degrades several key metrics in the technology space: actual delivered value to customers (impressions, clicks, conversions, engagement time), expectation of ROI for consumers, quality of service to customers, customer satisfaction, and the fair market price for a product.
+In pursuit of controlling these new, decentralized mediums, these large, powerful entities are strong arming the economics of the social media industry.
+This not only robs people of their voice and influence, but also degrades several key metrics in the technology
+space: actual delivered value to customers (impressions, clicks, conversions, engagement time), expectation of ROI for consumers, quality of service to customers, customer satisfaction, and the fair market price for a product.

 Since social media consumers only have a limited amount of time per day, this is analagous to a house party that orders a large amount of